HamzehJA/SQLPortfolioProjects/README.md

 ORDER BY 1, 2;
 ```

+## Data visualized

-Running the Queries:
+# Running the Queries:

-Requirements:
+## Requirements:
 SQL Server or compatible SQL environment.
 Access to the SQLPortfolio..CovidFatalities and SQLPortfolio..CovidVaccinations datasets.

-How to Run:
+## How to Run:
 Clone the repository to your local machine.
 Open your SQL environment.
 Execute the queries one by one to see the results and insights.